cristianvasquez/thingies_gym/readme.md

 ## Offsprings ruleset

-* Thingys can have little thingies
+* Thingy's can have little thingies

 - Variants:
-* 'Owned' houses can be inherited or not
+* In case of death, 'Owned' houses can be inherited by the first child
-* 'Fractional' houses can be inherited or not
+* In case of death, 'Fractional' houses can be inherited by the first child

-## Other ideas
+## Next?

 * Thingies can plant trees, paying in apples
-* Thingies can buy trees, paying in apples
+* Thingies can 'own' the trees they plant
 * Thingies can build barricades, paying in apples
 * Thingies can give away apples to other thingies